callstackincubator/rock/CONTRIBUTING.md

 ## Publishing workflow

-This part is for maintainers only, documenting steps to manually publish the packages with Lerna.
-Make sure you have publish access to the `@react-native-community/cli` and related packages.
+This part is for maintainers only, documenting steps to manually publish the packages with Nx.

 ### Stable version

-1. Pull latest changes for the stable branch (we use a _N.x_ convention where _N_ stands for major version of the RNC CLI).
+1. Pull latest changes for the stable branch.
 1. Run `pnpm run publish`, it will tag the packages as `latest`.
 1. Chose an appropriate version from the available options.
 1. Create release notes in the project's Release tab.